ercintorun/cisco-nso/NSO CLI Usage.md

 NSO keeps a copy of the device configuration in CDB, and you can quickly check if devices are in sync or not:

     devices device ios1 check-sync

+#Configuring The Network
+Go into configuration mode using the command

+    config

+##Examining Configuration
+You can examine the configuration for the device ios1:

+    show full-configuration devices device ios1 config | nomore show full-configuration devices device ios1 config | include bgp